Sai Pallavi: Career progression and fluctuations (2017–2019)

 Pallavi started shooting in February 2018 for the film Padi Padi Leche Manasu with Sharwanand, which was a huge commercial failure.
 In December, several news outlets reported that she refused to accept her full remuneration, expressing solidarity with the producers for the failure of the film.
-In 2019, she portrayed an autistic girl in the psychological thriller Athiran opposite Fahadh Faasil.
+In late 2018, she was approached for an important role in Asuran directed by Vetrimaaran opposite Dhanush, but she denied and later went to Ammu Abhirami.

+In 2019, she played Nithya Lakshmi, a non-verbal autistic character, in the 2019 psychological Malayalam thriller Athiran opposite Fahadh Faasil.
+Despite limited dialogue, she delivered a nuanced performance using her expressions and body language to portray Nithya's struggles and emotions.
+Her next film in Tamil with actor Suriya, directed by Selvaraghavan titled NGK, released on 31 May 2019.
+She portrayed Geetha Kumari, a multifaceted character, not simply defined by anger also likely experiences a range of emotions throughout the film in response to her husband's political career.
+Although the film received mixed reviews from critics, it ended up being a commercial success.

+Established actress (2020– present)

 In 2020, she was recognised by Forbes magazine as one of India's 30 under 30.
 She was the only person from film industry in that list.
 She also acted in a Netflix anthology film series Paava Kadhaigal segment Oor Iravu directed by Vetrimaaran.
-In 2021, she starred in the romantic drama Love Story alongside Naga Chaitanya in her second collaboration with Sekhar Kammula after Fidaa (2017) and Shyam Singa Roy opposite Nani in their second collaboration after MCA.
-In 2022 she appeared in Telugu film Virata Parvam opposite Rana Daggubati.

-For her Tamil film Gargi, she dubbed her own lines in both Telugu and Kannada.
-Her next film will be in Tamil along with Sivakarthikeyan produced by Kamal Hassan under Raaj Kamal Films International directed by Rajkumar Periyasamy.
-And currently she is in talks of Nitesh Tiwari and Ravi Udyawar’s direction, Allu Aravind 's Geetha Arts production presents Ramayana to play Goddess Sita, starring Hrithik Roshan and Ranbir Kapoor which eventually make her Bollywood debut.
+She portrayed Sumathi, a character caught in a complex situation.
+The narrative explores the clash between love, societal pressures, and notions of honor, with Sumathi's character at the center of this conflict, earning a nomination for SIIMA Award for Best Actress – Tamil.